 <<(z) [...]
-The Seller as Reporting Entity will (or will procure that any agent will on its behalf) for the purposes of article 7 of the Securitisation Regulation (i) from the Signing Date and prior to the Transparency Template Effective Date, publish a quarterly investor report in respect of each Notes Calculation Period, as required by and in accordance with article 7(1)(e) of the Securitisation Regulation, which shall be provided substantially in the form of the CRA3 Investor Report by no later than the Notes Payment Date and publish on a quarterly basis certain loan-by-loan information in relation to the Mortgage Receivables in respect of each Notes Calculation Period, as required by and in accordance with article 7(1)(a) of the Securitisation Regulation, which shall be provided substantially in the form of the CRA3 Data Tape by no later than the Notes Payment Date simultaneously with the quarterly investor report and (ii) following the Transparency Template Effective Date, publish a quarterly investor report in respect of each Notes Calculation Period, as required by and in accordance with article 7(1)(e) of the Securitisation Regulation, which shall be provided substantially in the form of the Transparency Investor Report by no later than the Notes Payment Date and publish on a quarterly basis certain loan-by-loan information in relation to the Mortgage Receivables in respect of each Notes Calculation Period, as required by and in accordance with article 7(1)(a) of the Securitisation Regulation, which shall be provided substantially in the form of the Transparency Data Tape by no later than the Notes Payment Date simultaneously with the quarterly investor report.>>.
+The Seller as Reporting Entity will (or will procure that any agent will on its behalf) for the purposes of article 7 of the Securitisation Regulation from the Signing Date, publish a quarterly investor report in respect of each Notes Calculation Period, as required by and in accordance with article 7(1)(e) of the Securitisation Regulation, which shall be provided substantially in the form of the Transparency Investor Report by no later than the Notes Payment Date and publish on a quarterly basis certain loan-by-loan information in relation to the Mortgage Receivables in respect of each Notes Calculation Period, as required by and in accordance with article 7(1)(a) of the Securitisation Regulation, which shall be provided substantially in the form of the Transparency Data Tape by no later than the Notes Payment Date simultaneously with the quarterly investor report.>>.